 - Research on Animals or Human volunteers

 All persons designated as authors should have participated sufficiently in the work and should have made a substantial, direct, and intellectual contribution to the work.
-Journal of Ophthalmological Science believes that the authorship is justified when the following criteria are fulfilled:
+Journal of Molecular and Clinical Ophthalmology believes that the authorship is justified when the following criteria are fulfilled:

 - All authors should contribute to conception, design, analysis and/or interpretation of the data